Flashness123/Pic-Roulette-Privacy/index.md

 - Phone number
 - Postal address

-### 1.2 Camera Access

-The App uses the device’s **camera** to allow users to take pictures.
-All images are processed **locally on the device** and are **not uploaded or stored by us**.

 ---

+### 1.2 Photos and Camera Access

+The App uses the device’s **camera** to allow users to take photos as part of the photo roulette game.

+When a user starts a game:
+- Selected photos are **uploaded to our backend service (Supabase)**
+- Photos are **shared with other users** participating in the game
+- Photos are used **only** to enable the photo roulette gameplay

+📌 **Photos are not used for advertising, analytics, or marketing.**

+---

+### 1.3 Photo Retention and Deletion

+Photos uploaded for gameplay are stored **temporarily** and are:

+- **Automatically deleted immediately after the game ends**
+- **Not retained**, archived, or reused after deletion

+Users may also request deletion of their data at any time (see Section 7).

+---

 ## 2. Automatically Collected Information

-The App uses third-party services that may collect certain information automatically, including:
+The App uses third-party services that may automatically collect certain information, including:

 - Device information
-- Usage data
+- App usage and interaction data
 - Approximate location (derived from IP address)
 - Advertising identifiers

 This information is used to:

-- Improve app performance
+- Monitor app stability and performance
-- Analyze usage
+- Analyze how the app is used
-- Display advertisements
+- Display and measure advertisements

 ---